quantumphysicist/Ford-GoBike-Trip-Data-Analysis/readme.md

 ## Summary of Findings

+Please see the key figures at the bottom.

 The members were 75% male, 23% female, and 2% other.
 91% were subscribers; 9% were customers.
 The median age of members is 32.
 50% of the riders are aged between 27 and 39.

 The stations are clustered around three locations in the San Francisco area: The coordinates of these three locations are (37.32, -121.9); (37.77, -122.4) and (37.85, -122.25).